spcourse/transformation/health-code-violations-1/10 HealthCode.md

 > the dictionary and one to search for every name, as one search itself will now
 > be $$O(1)$$ in the new dictionary.
 Compare that to the version using nested
 > loops to match the names, which would be $$O(N^2)$$, so *extremely* slow for
 > data this size.
-This transformation is therefore part restructuring (changing
+This transformation is, therefore, part restructuring (changing
 > the keys by which the dictionary is indexed) and part content modification
 > (converting the restaurant names to the cleaned format), with the sole aim of
 > reducing the complexity of the next transformation.